home-assistant/addons/google_assistant/README.md

 ### Option: `project_id` (required)

 Project ID of the project you've created at Google for this add-on.

-The project id can be found in your "google_assistant.json" file or under project settings in the [Google Actions Console][google-actions-console].
+The project id can be found in your `google_assistant.json` file, or under project settings in the [Google Actions Console][google-actions-console].

 ### Option: `model_id` (required)

 The ID of the model you've registered at Google for this add-on.

-The model id can also be found under the "Develop - Device registration tab" in the [Google Actions Console][google-actions-console].
+The model id can also be found under the "Develop - Device registration" tab in the [Google Actions Console][google-actions-console].

 ## Support